 Though the Smiths arrived with the loyalists, they eventually intermarried with families that had come with the earlier British wave that displaced the French.

 Andrew Smith married Abigail Tracy sometime before 1786 in Rusagonis.
-Her father, Jeremiah Tracy, had arrived in the early British resettlement of the area and founded the village of Tracy south of Fredericton.
+Her father, Jeremiah Tracy, had fought in the Revolution alongside Paul Revere, but had become disillusioned and moved his family to Canada in 1781, eventually founding the village of Tracy south of Fredericton.
+You can read a wonderful account of his history, by John Wood, here.

 Lyle and Michael Smith, descendants of Andrew who still own his original New Brunswick farm, recount a story told to them by their Aunt Stell (also a descendant of Andrew).
 According to the story, Andrew stayed at the Tracy farm shortly after he arrived in New Brunswick and was so taken by their young daughter that he vowed to return when she was of age and marry her.

 A handwritten list of Births and Deaths of Andrew, Abigail and their children records their marriage as July 4, 1784.
 The document, the original of which is in the possession of Lyle Smith's family, is of uncertain age or provenance.
-Note that the document records Andrew's birthplace as Londonderry, New Hampshire.
+The penmanship suggests that it was written sometime in the 20th Century.
+Note that the document records Andrew's birthplace as Londonderry, New Hampshire - the only documentary proof that we have of his origins in that state beyond family lore.

 Abigail would have been just 13 when Andrew arrived in the territory in 1783.
-She would have been 14 when she married in 1784.
+She would have been 14 when she married in 1784 - giving credence to the story that he vowed to marry her when he met her and but waited until she was 'of age.'
+Of age was likely when she had entered puberty and could bear a child.
 She was 16 in 1786 when their first child was born.
 Andrew was then 30.

 In 1796, Andrew paid 121 pounds and 5 shillings to buy eighty five acres of land with buildings along the southwest branch of the Rusagonis Creek from the Hazen, White and Peabody families.